 car, they may have had no knowledge of its existence.
-In this situation, a skilled Cobb County drug crime attorney could argue the minor had no knowledge of the drugs and therefore should not be charged with possession.
+In this situation, a skilled Cobb County criminal lawyer could argue the minor had no knowledge of the drugs and therefore should not be charged with

 To be charged with possession a police officer is not required to catch